 Make informed decisions

 Knowing your common panic reactions – such as selling your investments – could help you stay calm and make better decisions.
-It’s about taking a step back and asking whether the market is acting rationally or irrationally from a long-term perspective.
+It’s about taking a step back and asking whether the market is acting rationally or irrationally from a long-term point of view.

 Here are a couple of points to consider before you make any decisions:

-1. If you were to sell your long-term investments now, think about if you would need to re-enter the market.
-When the market recovers, this isn’t marked by an ‘all clear’ sign – meaning there is no obvious time to reinvest.
+1. If you were to sell your long-term investments now, think about if you’d need to re-enter the market.
+When the market recovers, this isn’t marked by an ‘all clear’ sign – meaning there’s no obvious time to reinvest.

 2. If you were to sell when the market is down, you could potentially suffer twice.
-First, you lock in your losses by selling, and second, you miss out on the eventual recovery.
-Recovery has historically followed – but remember past performance isn’t a reliable indicator of what will happen in the future.2
+First, you lock in your losses by selling, and second, you miss out on any eventual recovery.
+Recovery has historically followed – but remember, past performance isn’t a reliable indicator of what will happen in the future.2

 Get information and financial advice